 These breakfast cookies are suitable to grab when you are running out the door and you don’t have time to stop and eat a bowl of cereal.
-My recipes includes, oats, spelt flour, sunflower & pumpkin seeds, oat milk, coconut oil, desiccated coconut, ground flax seed, brown sugar, cinnamon, choc chips, sultanas, maple syrup and coconut oil.
-However, you could mix and match the ingredients depending what you have in the cupboard.
-Also, you could reduce the sugar add more maple syrup or another sugar alternative.
+My recipe includes oats, spelt flour, sunflower & pumpkin seeds, oat milk, coconut oil, desiccated coconut, ground flax seed, brown sugar, cinnamon, choc chips, sultanas, maple syrup and coconut oil.
+However, you could mix and match the ingredients depending on what you have in the cupboard.
+Also, you could reduce the sugar and add more maple syrup or another sugar alternative.

 - Rolled Oats – 230g (about 2 1/2 cups)